-The Queensland Anzac Centenary Community Grants Program helps communities commemorate the Australian centenary of the First World War and the outstanding service and sacrifice of Queensland’s men and women.
+The Queensland Anzac Centenary Grants Program helps communities commemorate the Australian centenary of the First World War and the outstanding service and sacrifice of Queensland’s men and women.

 Apply for a grant

 It is now easier than ever to apply for a grant with changes to the program making it even more accessible for community organisations.

 Applications for the two grants programs—Spirit of Service and Lasting Legacies—are now open.